albirrkarim/react-speech-highlight-demo/README.md

 Then i do search on the internet. but i can't find the npm package to solve all TTS [problems](PROBLEMS.md)

-I just want some powerfull package that work on all platforms and good voice quality.
+I just want some powerfull package that flexible and good voice quality.

 ### Here what i got when i search on internet:

+Overall the text to speech task comes with problems (See the detail on [PROBLEMS.md](PROBLEMS.md)) whether using web speech synthesis or the audio file.

 **Using [Web SpeechSynthesis](https://developer.mozilla.org/en-US/docs/Web/API/SpeechSynthesis)**

-Comes with problems (See [PROBLEMS.md](PROBLEMS.md)).
-Robot like sound, Supported Devices Available, etc..
+They have problems Robot like sound, Supported Devices Available, etc..

 **Using paid subscription text-to-speech synthesis API**